mitrefccace/iam/Provision.md

 1. Select Global tab.
 1. Click "Dashboard" shown on the page.
 1. Click "New" button to create a new dashboard app.
-1. Enter "MgtPortal" in the id field.
+1. Enter "MgtPortal" in the name field.
 1. Enter the following information:
 	* "MgtPortalClass" in the ClassName field.
 	* "MgtPortal" in the Display Name field.